 Paste the URLs you copied from Chargebee and save it.

 Add your Chargebee TEST and LIVE site domains here.
 If you're using Chargebee's customer portal, add those domains as well.

-If you've enabled Amazon payments in your gateway settings as explained above, customers will see it as an option during a hosted page checkout.
+If you've enabled Amazon payments in your Chargebee Payment Gateway Settings as explained above, customers will see it as an option during a hosted page checkout.

 After they select Amazon and click on Pay with Amazon, they will be prompted to enter their Amazon Buyer Account credentials.

 Once the customer's account is successfully authenticated, they can see their address and payment details.
 Here they can choose which address and card to use.